MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/pythonplugin.md

 ## Reserved Python variables

-The following variables are reserved for interaction between Kusto query language and the Python code.
+The following variables are reserved for interaction between Kusto Query Language and the Python code.

 * `df`: The input tabular data (the values of `T` above), as a `pandas` DataFrame.
 * `kargs`: The value of the *script_parameters* argument, as a Python dictionary.